An Integrated Treatment Approach For Adolescents with Co-Occurring Mental Health (MH) and Substance Use Disorders (SUDs)

-Alternatives is indicated for youth who are caught with vape pens, drug paraphernalia, minor drugs or alcohol, who may be facing suspension or charges, or who exhibit behaviors indicative of substance use.
+Alternatives is indicated for youth who are caught with vape pens, drug paraphernalia, minor drugs or alcohol, who may be facing suspension from school, criminal charges or who exhibit behaviors indicative of substance use.

-The Alternatives program is six weeks long.
+The Alternatives program is six sessions long.
 Each session is 60 minutes.
 Adolescents are given facts, tools and support and are taught strategies for taking personal responsibility and making positive, long-lasting behavioral changes.